tomasbasham/tomasbasham.github.io/_posts/2016-10-26-starting-out-in-cryengine-v.md

 So far I have been singing CryEngine praises, but like most things it is not perfect.
 In particular:

-- It is not user friendly, although it is vastly more so that in previous versions,
+- It is not as user friendly as other engines, although it is vastly more so than in previous versions,
-- It has poor support, documentation and elitist community (at least on Slack),
+- It currently has little support and scattered documentation,
+- I found there to be a partially elitist community (at least those I spoke to on Slack), whilst the forums are most helpful,
 - It's asset store is lacking in... well, assets.
 I assume this will improve over time.
 CryEngine (with launcher and store) is very new so the community has yet to release many assets.

 ## The Missing Answers